These are adapted from cookbooks, websites, family, and friends. All are vegan.

 ¾ cup natural (no sugar added) peanut butter

-1 15-ounce can chickpeas, drained (or 1 pound gold potatoes, cubed)
+1 15-ounce can chickpeas, drained and rinsed (or 1 pound gold potatoes, cubed)

 1 teaspoon paprika